gocarlos/some_tools_and_scripts/README.md

-# some_tools_and_scripts
-In this repo are some tools and scripts I use or used.
-Feel free to improve / use them.
+# The repository contains some scrips, tools and instructions used by Carlos Gomes.